ahbnr/SemanticJavaDebugger/README.md

   * `casestudies/PizzaSubscriptionService/runSimple.sh`
   * `casestudies/PizzaSubscriptionService/runFuzzing.sh`

-Furthermore, many `.sjdb` scripts were implemented as part of automatic testing which can also serve as usage examples.
+Moreover, many `.sjdb` scripts were implemented as part of of the automatic testing pipeline of this project.
+These tests can also serve as usage examples.
 You can run the tests by executing
 ```sh
 ./gradlew test